tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

  # State Transitions

-Messages (Msg) trigger state transitions.
+These messages (Msg) in the liquidity module trigger state transitions.

 ## Coin Escrow for Liquidity Module Messages

 Transaction confirmation causes state transition on `Bank` module.
-Some messages on the Liquidity Module require coin escrow before confirmation.
+Some messages on the liquidity module require coin escrow before confirmation.

 The coin escrow processes for each message type are: